 During their academic block, Foundation Year doctors have no clinical commitments but will be required to keep up with their training portfolios.
 This may include attendance at a clinic or a documented case discussion and will be outlined by your Department when you join it.
-As a Foundation Doctor you are still required to complete SLEs (15 over the year - 5 during your Academic Block).
+As a Foundation Doctor you are still required to complete SLEs, write reflective reports and complete narrative summaries.